floppydisk525/MvvmLight_Frame_DesignTime/README.md

 A stackoverflow question was asked about it here [StackOverflow 49247892](https://stackoverflow.com/questions/49247892/mvvmlight-display-page-in-frame-during-design-time)

-This example code will be used in larger MvvmLight template that I've created and backed up to [github here called MvvmLight_WPF_Frame_Nav](https://github.com/floppydisk525/MvvmLight_WPF_Frame_Nav).
+This example code will be used in larger MvvmLight template that I've created a github repository [here called MvvmLight_WPF_Frame_Nav](https://github.com/floppydisk525/MvvmLight_WPF_Frame_Nav).
 The MvvmLight_WPF_Frame_Nav example program includes a navigation service and means to pass objects between viewmodels.
 As of April 2018 that program is still a work in progress.

 ## Goals
 1. Use MVVMLight